PinaPhD/InnoCyPES_Summer_School_LECCE/ControlPlane.md

 ### Reinstalling ONOS on the same VM?
 You will often get a warning that the "remote host identification has changed!
 It is possible that you are offending RSA key in the ssh directory.
+To solve this challenge run the command below:

 ```
 ssh-keygen -f "/home/amwangi254/.ssh/known_hosts" -R "[localhost]:8101"